top of page

 NEIL VIGDOR

-Today, readers of The New York Times can follow Vigdor’s coverage of U.S. politics almost daily.
-He previously was part of The Times’ Democracy Project, and his reporting focuses on voting, election laws, and disinformation.
+Vigdor is an award-winning journalist who has covered politics throughout his career, interviewing, among others, Donald Trump, Michelle Obama, Mitt Romney, and Jesse Jackson, at publications including The New York Times, the Stamford Advocate, Greenwich Times, Hearst Connecticut Media Group and The Hartford Courant.
+At Vanderbilt, he contributed to The Vanderbilt Review literary and arts journal and worked as assistant sports editor, opinion editor, managing editor, and editor-in-chief at The Hustler.
+He was part of The Times’ Democracy Project, and his reporting focuses on voting, election laws, and disinformation.
 In his spare time, he is a yogi and an avid amateur photographer who captures stunning images from nature, urban life, and travel.

 STACY GOLDATE

-Today, Goldate is an award-winning editor, producer and director of documentaries and series.
-She has edited more than 50 non-fiction projects, including “Our Father” (Netflix), award-winning documentary “InHospitable,” acclaimed series for CNN (The Nineties, The 2000s, 1968), the Emmy-winning “Out of Iraq,” “Hillbilly” (Hulu), the GLAAD Media Award-winning and Peabody-nominated documentary “Disclosure” (Netflix), and award-winning Push Girls.
+Goldate is an award-winning editor, producer and director of documentaries and series.
+Her work includes “Our Father” (Netflix), award-winning documentary “InHospitable,” acclaimed series for CNN (The Nineties, The 2000s, 1968), the Emmy-winning “Out of Iraq,” “Hillbilly” (Hulu), the GLAAD Media Award-winning and Peabody-nominated documentary “Disclosure” (Netflix), and award-winning Push Girls.
+Goldate ran a weekly newsmagazine program on WRVU and served as a music DJ.
+Goldate also was a guest columnist for The Hustler.
+Goldate is currently editing a documentary series for Paramount+ and Funmeter about Lollapalooza and is committed to mentoring, serving as a Karen Schmeer Fellowship Mentor.